 Mohamed Bin Hadi Al Hussaini, Pakistan's Minister Of Finance Discuss Ways To Enhance Cooperation In Financial Fields

-H.E.
+(MENAFN- Mid-East Info) H.E.
 Mohamed bin Hadi Al Hussaini, Minister of State for Financial Affairs, met with H.E.
-Bilal Azhar Kayani, Minister of State for Finance and Railways and Head of the Prime Minister's Delivery Unit in the Islamic Republic of Pakistan , to explore ways to strengthen bilateral relations in financial fields, including expanding cooperation in fiscal policy and public revenue management.
+Bilal Azhar Kayani, Minister of State for Finance and Railways and Head of the Prime Minister's Delivery Unit in the Islamic Republic of Pakistan, to explore ways to strengthen bilateral relations in financial fields, including expanding cooperation in fiscal policy and public revenue management.

 At the end of the meeting, both sides reaffirmed the importance of continued coordination and dialogue to strengthen bilateral relations and deepen cooperation in the financial sector.